argosnothing/niri-scratchpad-rs/README.md

 ## This is currently a work in progress, but is technically functional for how I use scratchpads.

 Niri scratchpad simply uses the currently focused window to mark a window as a scratchpad when ran.
 This means this is only really functional when using the scratchpad as a keybind.
+Window binds will persist for the user session.

 You also will need to add this to your niri config: